ordina-jworks/ordina-jworks.github.io/_posts/2019-09-27-Combining-MongoDB-and-AWS-Lambda.md

 # Performance: MongoDB vs DynamoDB
-Can MongoDB be a great alternative for DynamoDB?
+Can MongoDB be an alternative for DynamoDB?
 In the serverless AWS world DynamoDB is often the database of choice.
 DynamoDB is a key-value store which is suitable for usecases of storing smaller documents for shorter periods.
 There certainly are a lot of use cases where you want more functionality then what Dynamo offers you.